 Ground Culture and Basket Weave

-The stems of determinate tomatoes stop growing after producing 1 to 3 flower clusters.
+The stems of fully determinate tomatoes stop growing after producing 1 to 3 flower clusters.
 For continued production, side shoots must be left on the plant.
 This results in a bushy, compact plant which is not suitable for staking or trellising.

 Twine should be resistant to weather and stretching.
 Tomato twine for this purpose is available in 3 or 4-pound boxes.
 A home-made stringing tool should be used for convenience.
 It is simply a length of metal or plastic conduit.
 The twine is fed through the conduit which acts as an extension of the worker's arm.